 German Shepherd Husky Mix Grooming:

 Many of our different canine friends require some grooming and care for their fur.
-Husky Shepherd Mixes are not the heaviest shedding dogs but fall around the middle category.
+Husky Shepherd Mixes are not the most massive shedding dogs but fall around the middle category.

 The thick double coat of these dogs makes them need a weekly brushing of at least two or three times to ensure that they say free and shiny.